OTCF announces ‘Treasure Your Community’ hunt

-The Treasure Hunt was designed to illustrate and educate what the Oregon Trail Community Foundation has done for the valley for the past 45 years, while showcasing nonprofits who will be participating in this year’s WyoBRASKA GIVES.
-WyoBraska Gaives is powered by the Oregon Trail Community Foundation, with The Holiday Family of Companies as the title sponsors and Fremon Motors as a sponsor and the official clue outlet for the “Treasure Your Community” hunt.
+The treasure hunt was designed to illustrate and educate what the Oregon Trail Community Foundation has done for the valley for the past 45 years, while showcasing nonprofits who will be participating in this year’s WyoBraska Gives.
+WyoBraska Gives is powered by the Oregon Trail Community Foundation, with The Holliday Family of Companies as the title sponsors and Fremont Motors as a sponsor and the official clue outlet for the “Treasure Your Community” hunt.

 Past participants have remarked that they learned so much about our area, discovering places they never knew existed.
 This year will have different clues, and, of course, different treasures to be discovered.
 There certainly is no shortage of amazing discoveries in our community.